heliocentrist/windowed-word-count/README.md

 - Lines from the input stream are fed into an Observable.
 - Each line is decoded into a case class.
 - For each line the window is decided by rounding the date/time down to the start of the minute.
+This approach will also work for out of order events, even though the example blackbox application always seems to send events in order.
 - Lines are then stored in a map, keyed with a tuple of window, event type and word.
 The value in the map is the word count.

 An HTTP server is started together with the Observable, and on request reads the current data from the map.